The Shape of International Development Stories

 I chose one of my favorite storytelling reference tools, Kurt Vonnegut’s Shape of Stories, to introduce his classic theory detailing the eight archetypal story types.

-His theory presents an effective framework to analyze story structure, and it’s just good fun to sit around college lectures arguing debating which of Vonnegut’s model fits the latest blockbuster films, which I most certainly did.
+His theory presents an effective framework to analyze story structure, and it’s just good fun to sit around college lectures debating which of Vonnegut’s model fits the latest blockbuster films, which I most certainly did.

 His graphs are easily understood visuals that simply graphs stories on a x axis representing time from the beginning to the end of a story, and a y axis representing whether things are good (up) or bad (down) in the story.